Optional_filterOptionalcheckboxRender a checkbox or radio button

 Return true if this node has children, i.e. the node is generally expandable.

-is set, we also check if this node is collapsed, i.e.
+If andCollapsed is set, we also check if this node is collapsed, i.e.

 an expand operation is currently possible.